changkun/UniWorXMonitor/README.md

 > **Note**:
 >
-> 1. Your first execution will create a json file to store all courses status
+> 1. Your first execution will create a json file to store all courses status if you removed the courses.json inside the repo folder;
-> 2. **Afterwards** every time you run this script can monitor the website for any course status change
+> 2. **Afterwards** every time you execute this script can monitor the UniWorX for any course status change;
 > 3. Terminal output gives you the up-to-date changes informations for you, you can also check the `log.txt` for change history.

 ## Example Result